In addition to having completed 2 terms in F-1 status (full-time enrollment), the

 Your proposal should include 1) information about the company, 2) what duties you

 will perform, 3) which courses have prepared you for this job, 4) how this job or

 duties lets you put into practice what you have learned in those classes 5) what you

 expect to learn that is new, and 6) how it relates to your career objectives.
-Click here for a downloadable proposal format, or prepare your own.
-Print your unofficial transcript from Banner.
+Click here for a downloadable proposal format, Print your unofficial transcript from Banner.